Love Canal: Searching

 Searching for Material in Archives

-Information about University Archives collections can be found in four places:
+Information about University Archives collections can be found in five places:

 - Collections by Topic.

 - The University Archives has several subject concentrations.
 Resources for certain topics can be searched, such as "student life," "publications," and "ephemera."